mkaput/scalanus/doc/reference.md

 ## Unicode productions

-A few productions in Janus' grammar permit Unicode codepoints outside the ASCII range.
+A few productions in Scalanus' grammar permit Unicode codepoints outside the ASCII range.
 We define these productions in terms of character properties specified in the Unicode standard, rather than in terms of ASCII-range codepoints.
 The section [Special Unicode Productions](#special-unicode-productions) lists these